 Free Worldwide FedEx Delivery

 Longines is one of the oldest Swiss watch manufacturers with an unparalleled history of invention, innovation, patents and awards.
-The company is also responsible for some of the most beautiful watches ever made, but something of a Cinderella among the watch collecting fraternity until relatively recently.
+The company is also responsible for some of the most beautiful watches ever made, but it has been treated as something of a Cinderella among the watch collecting fraternity until relatively recently.
 Longines is now rightfully returning towards the elevated status it once held in the pre and post-war years when it ranked among the very best among of Swiss watch manufacturers.
 It is really only within the past three years that Longines vintage watches have risen again to the admiration and popularity they deserve, with values rising of by around 15 – 20% per year.
 And on certain models, such as the now legendary Longines Calibre.13ZN chronograph, prices have sky-rocketed!

 Why This Watch Is Important